FILM TALKS #35 Interview with Rob Stephenson

-American color photography pioneer Joel Sternfeld, our distinguished juror for this 5th award edition, spent two weeks delving into the details of all applications received this summer from 11 different nations.
+American color photography pioneer Joel Sternfeld, our distinguished juror for this 5th award edition, spent two weeks delving into the details of all applications received last summer from 11 different countries.
 As the groundbreaking photographer that he is and a longtime faculty at St. Lawrence College, Joel undoubtedly stands as one of the most experienced and meticulous reviewers of photography one can hope or risk having lay eyes upon their very best work.

 Harnessing new promising, high caliber photographic visions to the established ones constituting the rich legacy, to this day still overwhelmingly film-based, of the medium must indeed not be an easy task.
 And so we wish here to sincerely thank Joel again for all his time, as well as for lending his tremendous expertise and discerning curatorial instinct to this opportunity and our photographers.